TheFixerDevelopment/SkyblockPE/README.md

 ## My TEST SERVER!

-## Test server IP: voidskyblockpe.pocketmine.live
+## Public Test server IP: voidskyblockpe.pocketmine.live
 Port: 19132
-Report bugs.
+Report bugs by opening an issue and telling us what went wrong or tell us what the issue is.

 ## We supoort the following languages: